TGilroyed/rocketcad-integration/README.md

 Community Code: The "code" setting is your Unique ID of your community, this can ONLY be found under the Billing Center.
 Head to https://therocketcad.com/amc > Billing Center > Community ID and paste this in here.

 Server ID: The "serverid" setting is the ID for the specific server you're placing the resource in.
-This is found under the Owner Panel > FiveM Integration tab.
+This is found under the Owner Panel > API Access tab.

 #### Alert